Scientology in Egypt

-The Church of Scientology has no official presence in Egypt and there are no known membership statistics available.
-In 2002, two members were detained by Egyptian authorities under the charges of "contempt of religion".
-However, some books by the founder, L. Ron Hubbard, have started to appear in several Egyptian bookstores in the late 2000s, and were even approved by Al-Azhar, the highest Sunni learning institution in the Muslim world.
-Egypt is listed on an official Scientology website as being a country "in which Dianetics and Scientology services are ministered".
-Narconon, an organization which promotes Hubbard's drug abuse treatment, has a branch in Fayoum.
+Scientology in Egypt has no official presence because non-monotheistic religions are not recognized in Egypt.
+The Church of Scientology has claimed that Egypt is one of the "countries in which Dianetics and Scientology services are ministered", but there are no known membership statistics available.
+In 2002, two Scientologists were detained by Egyptian authorities under the charges of "contempt of religion".
+As of 2010, books authored by Scientology founder L. Ron Hubbard and printed by the Church of Scientology for its front groups were being distributed in Egypt—even bearing the approval of Al-Azhar, the highest Sunni learning institution in the Muslim world.
+Narconon, an organization that promotes Hubbard's drug abuse treatment, has a branch in Ismailia Governorate called "Narconon Egypt".

 Detention of two members

 On December 24, 2001, Egyptian authorities arrested two members of the Church of Scientology: Mahmoud Massarwa, a 28-year-old Israeli citizen of Palestinian origin, and his Palestinian wife Wafaa Ahmad.
 They were charged with "contempt of religion" and were accused of trying to establish a branch in Egypt and harm the country's two main religions "with the aim of sparking riots".
 Two months later, a court extended their custody for 30 days to allow further police questioning, adding that they have confessed to have come to Egypt in order to spread their doctrine.
 Human rights director of the Church of Scientology, Leisa Goodman, denied these claims on behalf of the church and said that the couple was in the country representing the Italian branch of New Era Publications, a firm that publishes the works of L. Ron Hubbard, to promote Hubbard's book Dianetics: The Modern Science of Mental Health, stressing that the authorities had allowed the book's entry to Egypt.
 "We are greatly concerned at their prolonged detention, which appears to be a violation of their right to freedom of expression," Goodman said.
 The two were finally released the next month and the court ruled that condemning people for adopting new ideas is a violation of human rights.